brilliancebitcoin/nostrgram/README.md

 * [x] fix metadata bug.
 The function updateUserMeta() does not modify the onclick parameter of profile pictures in a channel until you refresh, so when someone clicks a profile picture to view them, they see their auto-generated avatar and pubkey instead of their custom profile picture and username
 * [x] change the default channel from bitcoin to nostr
 * [x] fix the emoji modal bug where the select bar gets cleared when you view the next page of emojis
+* [x] give people a link to view their public profile above Manage Channels
 * [ ] private groups with shared decryption keys
 * [ ] make an option to set and modify relays in settings
 * [ ] connect to at least two relays by default